 DESCRIPTION OF KEY ELEMENTS ROLE REVIEW OF EFFECTIVENESS 3.
 The Audit Committee The Audit Committee's role is split into 3 areas: Audit - overseeing and reviewing the results of internal and external audit activity; Regularity - overseeing and reviewing procedures relating to contract procedures, financial regulations, codes of conduct, anti-fraud & corruption and whistle-blowing arrangements, risk management and complaints; Accounts - reviewing the annual accounts and considering whether there are any matters of concern to raise.
 There is also a Governance Committee to monitor the workings of the Council's constitution and recommend changes.
-The Audit Committee approved the 2018/19 Audit Plan setting out the programme of work for reviewing and monitoring the activities of the Council, in particular its internal financial controls.
-Quarterly updates of progress against this plan were reported to this committee and a summary annual report in July 2018, including a review of the effectiveness of Internal Audit.
+The Audit Committee approved the 2019/20 Audit Plan setting out the programme of work for reviewing and monitoring the activities of the Council, in particular its internal financial controls.
+Quarterly updates of progress against this plan were reported to this committee and a summary annual report in July 2019, including a review of the effectiveness of Internal Audit.
 Quarterly reports of the Strategic Risk Register are made to this committee after they have been updated by Senior Managers and Directors.
 The Audit Committee approves the annual accounts at the July meeting each year.
-The Audit Committee met four times during the 2018/19 financial year.
+The Audit Committee met four times during the 2019/20 financial year.
 4. Complaint Handling under the Localism Act Under the Localism Act 2011, arrangements have been adopted for dealing with complaints of misconduct by councillors.
-The council has adopted the Kent-wide code of conduct for councillors and a standardised procedure for handling a complaint as agreed by the Kent Secretaries.
+The council along with many others, has adopted the Kent-wide code of conduct for councillors and a standardised procedure for handling a complaint as agreed by the Kent Secretaries.
 This is kept under review and minor amendments to process are made as necessary.
-3 complaints were ongoing from 2017/18 and were resolved in 2018/19, but none of them were upheld.
-8 new complaints were taken through the system in 2018/19 and 7 were resolved and none of those upheld.
-1 has been carried over into 2019/20 and is still ongoing.
+Some amendments to the process were made during 2019.
+No complaints were ongoing from 2018/19 and were resolved in 2019/20.
+11 new complaints were taken through the system in 2019/20 and 10 were resolved and none of those upheld.
+1 has been carried over into 2020/21 and is still ongoing.

 DESCRIPTION OF KEY ELEMENTS ROLE REVIEW OF EFFECTIVENESS 5.
 Internal Audit The role of Internal Audit is "To give an independent opinion on the adequacy, effectiveness and operation of controls within the Authority's systems".
 Internal Auditors have direct access to the Chair of the Audit Committee if required.
 They provide a regular update to the Committee at each of the quarterly meetings and attend any special meetings that may be convened during the year.
 The council has very high levels of assurance in respect of all of its main financial systems and the majority of its governance arrangements.
 Almost all of the main financial systems which feed into the production of the council's Financial Statements have achieved a substantial assurance level.
-The overall opinion of the System of Internal Controls in operation throughout 2018/19 based on the work of the East Kent Audit Partnership during 2018/19 will be presented in their annual report to the Audit Committee in July.
-As at 31 December 2018 the Internal Auditors completed 115 days of review equating to 63% of planned completion.
+The overall opinion of the System of Internal Controls in operation throughout 2019/20 based on the work of the East Kent Audit Partnership during 2019/20 will be presented in their annual report to the Audit Committee in July.
+As at 31 March 2020 the Internal Auditors completed 168 days of review equating to 95% of planned completion.
 A regular schedule of follow up audits are undertaken to ensure management have implemented the action plans arising from each audit.
-Members can see full details within the Internal Audit Annual Report that will be presented to the Audit Committee in July 2019.
+Members can see full details within the Internal Audit Annual Report that will be presented to the Audit Committee in July 2020.
 As part of EKAP's quality monitoring arrangements a satisfaction questionnaire is completed by the managers of the service after every audit enabling the officers involved to comment on the conduct and outcome of the audit.
 This information is used to monitor quality and inform self assessment for continuous improvement.